 ISD 640 currently uses Reading Street (2012 Common Core Edition), a reading program to teach reading in pre-kindergarten through grade 3.
 Included in this program are components for guided reading, read aloud, shared reading, interventions and independent reading.
 To enhance this curriculum, our district has an elementary library with a variety of fiction and nonfiction reading materials, covering a wide range of reading levels.
 Tumble books, an e-library, is also used to support literacy.
 Each classroom also has their own reading center where students can enjoy books and other resources selected by their classroom teacher.
 In addition to our reading series, classroom teachers use Daily 5 practices to implement Guided Reading, using Jan Richardson's Literacy Footprints, which encourage students to become independent readers and writers.
-All K-3 students receive classroom reading Eggs is a unique online program that aids in teaching children to read.
+All K-3 students receive classroom reading instruction for a minimum of 90 minutes each day.
+The district also uses Reading Eggs.
+Reading Eggs is a unique online program that aids in teaching children to read.
 It supports each child's learning by offering individual, one-on-one lessons that allow children to progress at their own rate.